 Defamation in the ACT

-The laws of defamation in the ACT aim to find a balance between freedom of expression and the protection of reputation.
+The laws of defamation in the ACT aim to find a balance between freedom of expression and the protection of the reputation of individuals.
+This article outlines the law on defamation in the ACT.

 What is defamation in the ACT?